-Cook, along with UWF Archaeologist John Bratten, is currently leading a team of graduate and undergraduate students in excavating the second oldest shipwreck in the United States.
-The shipwreck, which was discovered last summer in Pensacola Bay by two university students, is the remains of one of the colonization ships of the Tristan de Luna fleet that sank during a hurricane in 1559.
+Cook, along with UWF Archaeologist John Bratten, led a team of graduate and undergraduate students in excavating the second oldest shipwreck in the United States.
+The shipwreck, which was discovered in Pensacola Bay by two university students, is the remains of one of the colonization ships of the Tristan de Luna fleet that sank during a hurricane in 1559.

 "UWF has one of the best underwater archaeology programs in the country because we have such rich, historically significant archaeological sites right in our own backyard," said Cook.
 "Our graduate and undergraduate students are gaining hands-on experience that they simply would not have access to in any other programs."